-Date Consultee and Type of Consultation Summary 7 June 2023 NatureScot; Meeting NatureScot stated that a blue carbon assessment should be undertaken.
-This should expand on the information and assessment conducted for benthic ecology to focus on the potential impacts of the Proposed Development (Offshore) on marine sediments.
+Date Consultee and Type of Consultation Summary - 7 June 2023 NatureScot Meeting NatureScot stated that a blue carbon assessment should be undertaken.
+This should expand on the information and assessment conducted for benthic ecology to focus on the potential impacts of Caledonia South on marine sediments.
 NatureScot agreed to provide details of suggested references and guidance regarding the preparation of a blue carbon assessment.
 Communication of selected references received via email 4 July 2023.